brettschneider/cincypy-dependency/README.md

 This is the source code from the demonstration of the Oooze dependency injector from the 3/27/2025 [CincyPy](https://cincypy.com) meeting.

-The accompanying Powerpoint presntation can be found here:
+The accompanying PowerPoint presentation can be found here:
 [etc/CincyPy Dependency Injection.pptx](./etc/CincyPy%20Dependency%20Injection.pptx)

 ## Scripts ##